 Once a month, bring your family to the Garden for fun family activities.
 Buy your specially priced admission ticket then enter into our world to find crafts, games and other activities aimed at our youngest visitors!

 Activities run from 10am – 3pm unless otherwise advertised.

-Check back to this page for Summer Family Days dates and prices for the 2021 summer season.
+Check back to this page often to see new updates.
 We look forward to seeing you!

 PLAN YOUR FAMILY VISIT

 Please note our traditional pond is not protected by a guard rail.

 Please do not allow children to climb on any of our rocks or railings.
 This is for safety as well as conservation reasons.

 Strollers and buggies

 Compact strollers are allowed inside the Garden.
 Unfortunately due to our new operating procedures we are currently unable to store strollers on site, however you are welcome to keep them with you throughout your visit.